Grey Wolf: The Escape of Adolf Hitler

-Grey Wolf: The Escape of Adolf Hitler is a 2011 book by Gerrard Williams (1958 - 2022) and Simon Dunstan.
-The book was adapted as a docudrama film in 2014, directed and written by Gerrard Williams and produced by Magnus Peterson.
-The book and associated film were given extensive coverage in the British media.
+Grey Wolf: The Escape of Adolf Hitler is a 2011 book by Gerrard Williams (1958–2022) and Simon Dunstan.
+The book was adapted as a docudrama film in 2014, directed and written by Williams and produced by Magnus Peterson.
+The book and film allege that Hitler faked his death rather than dying in Berlin in 1945 (as widely believed by Western scholars).
+Both the book and film were given extensive coverage in the British media and criticised for their lack of verifiability.